connorbarbee/Waterloom/README.md

 ## Features

 - 🌄 Upload any PNG or JPEG and instantly preview the watercolor result side-by-side.
+- 📸 Camera rotation metadata is respected so portraits and landscapes always display correctly.
 - 🖥️ Choose between a traditional desktop window or the Streamlit web panel.
 - 🎚️ Adjust brush smoothness, color fidelity, ink outlines, paper texture, and more to match your style.
 - 💾 Download/save the finished artwork as a high-quality PNG, all without leaving your machine.